-Concordia University Ann Arbor is proud to announce a new Physician Assistant Studies program, Michigan’s only Christian-based PA program, to build on its existing strength in the health professions and help meet the growing need for health care providers.
-The master’s-level program is slated to begin classes in August, 2019.
+Concordia University Ann Arbor is proud to announce a new Physician Assistant Studies program, Michigan’s only Christian-based PA program, to build on its existing strength in the health professions and to help meet the growing need for health care providers.
+The master’s-level program is slated to begin classes in January 2021, pending the necessary accreditation approvals.

 This 28-month graduate program will include both classroom and hands-on experience, along with 11 months of clinical training.
 The PAs will be housed in the North Building with other health science programs, including Nursing, Athletic Training, and Health and Human Performance.
 This facility allows opportunity for collaborative research and shared learning spaces.